MicroEJ/How-To/FontForge/README.rst

 Install the dependencies
 ------------------------

-1. Download and Install Python and Pillow `how to <https://pillow.readthedocs.io/en/3.0.x/index.html>`__
+1. Download and Install Python and Pillow: `how to <https://pillow.readthedocs.io/en/3.0.x/index.html>`__
-2. Download and install FontForge
+2. Download and install FontForge:
    `website <https://fontforge.github.io>`__
-3. Add ffpython installed by Fontforge to the system path
+3. Add ffpython, available in `[Fontforge installation directory]/bin`, to the system path

 Usage
 -----